Shared ownership mortgage

 Selecting the right lender and mortgage product

-A critical factor in your decision is how comfortable you feel with the mortgage's terms, costs, and the lender's customer service reputation.
-You're entering a long-term financial commitment; it's vital to choose a lender you trust and a mortgage product that fits your current and future financial circumstances.
+Another factor in your decision is how comfortable you feel with the mortgage's terms, costs, and the lender's customer service reputation.
+You're entering a long-term financial commitment; choose a lender you trust and a mortgage product that fits your current and future financial circumstances.

 All rights reserved